dataminer-site/dataminer-site.github.io/docs/sql/data_types/struct.md

     (SELECT {'x': 42} AS a);
 ```

-> This behavior was introduced in DuckDB v0.9.0.
+> This behavior was introduced in DataMiner v0.9.0.
 Previously, this query ran successfully and returned struct `{'y': 42}` as column `b`.

 ## Comparison Operators